DD2520 Applied Cryptography 7.5 credits

-Basic concepts and principles, intuition about safety, implementation and engineering aspects as well as influence on society, black box analysis, use of cryptographic primitives as symmetric and asymmetric encryption in applications, digital signatures, cryptographic hash functions and simple cryptosystems and cryptographic protocols.
+Basic concepts and principles of cryptography, intuition about security, implementation and engineering aspects as well as influence on society, black box analysis, use of cryptographic primitives such as symmetric and asymmetric encryption in applications, digital signatures, cryptographic hash functions and simple crypto systems and cryptographic protocols.

-After passing the course, the students should be able to:
+After passing the course, the student should be able to:

 in order to